People often ask me, or perhaps it's I'd rather they ask me, "what's it like being a wrestler after high school and college?"

 He had a string of negative thoughts, like how he spent the last twelve years working his way up through New York City’s bureaucracy, of the sacrifices he had made for little monetary reward compared to friends on Wall Street, and how in the end, his wife had never appreciated anything.

-The next morning, he awoke abruptly at 4:00 a.m., as he did every day; the only difference was he was now in his mom’s trailer.
+The next morning, he awoke abruptly at 4:00 a.m., as he did every day; the only difference was he was now in his mom’s small row home.
 He got in his rental car and drove two miles to the the university's main buildings then into the downtown but found nothing open.
 He drove around some more and finally spotted a familiar sign with red lettering: “Benny’s, open 24 hours.”

 He put two quarters in the red box for the local paper before he went in though the front door.
 He took a seat at the counter and started to started to read the headlines.